 Metal work is very good with no damage.
 There is some loss of finish to the charger bridge.
-Receiver markings consist of the Enfield logo, year of manufacture, serial number, proof marks and inspectors stamps.
-There is zero wear to the receiver and the bolt cycles smoothly without any excess movement.
+Receiver markings consist of the BSA logo, year of manufacture, serial number, proof marks and inspectors stamps.
+There is minimal wear to the receiver and the bolt cycles smoothly without any excess movement.
 The rifle is fitted with a fully adjustable SMLE rearsight, which has matching serial number.

 The bolt has been gauged for correct headspace and firing pin protrusion.
 Bolt face is excellent and unmarked, Bolt head and the bolt body, have the customary proof marks.
-The bolt has matching numbers with the receiver and is fitted with the early cocking piece.
+The bolt has matching numbers with the receiver and is fitted with the standard MkIII* cocking piece.

-The furniture is walnut and in good original condition, but has the typical finish associated with the rifles age.
-Woodwork is numbered to the receiver and fitted with the front volley sight.
-The butt is fitted with a brass butt plate and the butt disc is marked 10.13, 10H & 112.
+The furniture is good condition, but has the typical finish associated with the rifles age.
+Woodwork is numbered to the receiver.

 The the rifle is fitted with a replica leather sling, pull through and oil bottle